Intro

 How To Automate Your COSO Compliance

-Created by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the COSO internal control framework may seem simple to use—at first.
+Created by the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the COSO internal control framework may initially seem simple.
 After all, there are only five components—control environment, risk assessment, control principles, information and communication, and monitoring activities—and 17 principles.

-But the framework’s high-level mandates require a long list of action items and processes—not easy to implement manually, and downright difficult if you’re using spreadsheets for your compliance program.
+But the framework’s high-level mandates require a long list of action items and processes—not easy to implement manually and downright tricky if you use spreadsheets for your compliance program.

 Automation is the answer.
-Today’s technologies take much of the guesswork and grunt work out of compliance with regulations, standards, and frameworks.
-Whether your organization is struggling to manage cyber risks and achieve cybersecurity goals, improve performance management, meet business objectives, or comply with mandates, software solutions can simplify these tasks and streamline your compliance efforts.
+Today’s technologies take much guesswork and grunt work out of compliance with regulations, standards, and frameworks.
+Whether your organization struggles to manage cyber risks and achieve cybersecurity goals, improve performance management, meet business objectives, or comply with mandates, software solutions can simplify these tasks and streamline compliance efforts.

 When choosing a solution, look for: